-As the most grown plant in America, tomatoes clearly hold a special place in the gardening world.
-At Wells Medina Nursery, we work year-round to find unique and unusual tomato varieties that will thrive in our area.
+As the most popular plant in America, tomatoes clearly hold a special place in the gardening world.
+At Wells Medina Nursery, we work year-round to find unique and wonderful tomato varieties that will thrive in our area.
 Whether it's your first or 50th season gardening, we have the plants and resources to help you grow a beautiful, tasty crop of tomatoes.

 Tomato Growing Guidelines:

 - Plant tomatoes when overnight temperatures are consistently above 50 degrees.
 Most years, this is occurs in mid-late May.

 - Find a spot where your tomato plants will have six or more hours of full sun each day.

 - Before planting, prepare your garden area using compost.
 We suggest EB Stone Planting Compost.